 Here’s how to clean safely after the first 24 hours:

-✔ Rinse gently with salt water 3 to 4 times a day.
+✔ Rinse gently with salt water after every meal.
 Use 1 teaspoon of salt in a cup of warm (not hot) water.
-Let it move passively around your mouth—no swishing, no spitting.
+Let it move passively around your mouth.
+No swishing, no spitting.

 ✔ Brush your other teeth as usual, but avoid the extraction site for at least 2–3 days.